kartonfarkas/api_docs/source/use_cases/index.rst

 Use Cases
 =========

-This section describes some typical use cases for the Suite API, and only the relevant optional parameters the API calls are included for each use case.
+This section describes some typical use cases for the Emarsys API, and only the relevant optional parameters the API calls are included for each use case.

 The use cases are grouped by action type, listed in order of increasing complexity.
 For example, sending a plain welcome emailis a simple use case, whereas sending a welcome email referring to a product the contact has just bought is more complex.